by Dr. Maskil David Cycleback

-Jaynes said that with modern brains, the proverbial right hemisphere emotional brain is much less dominant than it used to be, as the proverbial left hemisphere cognitive parts of the brain has gained more influence.
+With modern brains, the proverbial right hemisphere emotional brain is much less dominant than it used to be, as the proverbial left hemisphere cognitive parts of the brain has gained more influence.

 Early people literally perceived and “heard” Gods and muses.
 Their brain was “talking” to itself, but they did not have the conscious ability to know it was their own thoughts.
 Consciousness is often defined as thinking about one’s thoughts and being aware that they are one’s own thoughts.

 Jaynes writes that the Iliad and parts of the Old Testament were written by non-conscious people, and that you can see that later parts of the Bible and the Odyssey were written by people who were gaining consciousness.
 He said there were so many gods in the old days, because the gods were made by the people’s brains.

 This schizophrenic way of thinking was useful and in fact essential for social functioning and survival in early days.
 He said early societies were higherchial like bee colonies.
 This unconscious “follow commands” method of thinking and perception served well.